haolian9/textswap.nvim/readme.md

 ```

 ## credits
-* awesome [vim-exchange](https://github.com/tommcdo/vim-exchange) which i had been using til nvim 0.7
+* the awesome [vim-exchange](https://github.com/tommcdo/vim-exchange) which i had been using til nvim 0.7